Naominour/Text-Summariser/README.md

    - Automated testing and deployment using GitHub Actions.

 8. **Cloud Deployment**:
-   - Deploying the text summarization model and web interface on Azure Cloud.
+   - Deploying the text summarisation model and web interface on Azure Cloud.

 ## Key Features
 - **Modular pipeline structure**